poucotm/Verilog-Gadget/README.md

 	- It is possible to go to Error/Warning positions of files in a log by double-click
 	- For relative path, it automatically searches a base directory near the log file
 	- Open `.log` file and run `View Log` by righ-click (context menu)
-	- It automatically generates bookmarks to navigate errors/warnings easily (with new key binding : alt+pagedown/up)
+	- It automatically generates bookmarks to navigate Errors/Warnings easily (with new key binding : `alt+pagedown/up`)
-	- Summary will be shown in the output panel ("log_panel": true in settings)
+	- Summary will be shown in the output panel (`"log_panel": true` in settings)
-	- The output panel can be toggled by ctrl+f11 (default)
+	- The output panel can be toggled by `ctrl+f11` (default)
-	- There's an option in settings in order to display only errors in the output panel ("error_only: true in settings")
+	- There's an option in settings in order to display only errors in the output panel (`"error_only: true` in settings")
 	- Log syntaxs will be continuosly updated for various vendor's tools (Synopsys, Cadence, Mentor, Xilinx, Altera,...)

    ![Image of Verilog Gadget](https://raw.githubusercontent.com/poucotm/Links/master/image/view_log.png)